RyannKim327/Python-Programming-Compillation/Data Structures and Algorithm/Jupyter Notebook/Readme.md

 ---
 ### Packages
 1. **Jupyter Notebook**
 > Just install the VSCode or download anaconda or the Jupyter Notebook itself.
+You may also install it thru the `pip install notebook` and run `jupyter notebook`

 ---
 ### Installation in terminal of Jupyter Notebook